-Since 2008, UNAOC has launched four editions of the YSF and provided funding to youth-led organizations based in Africa, the Americas, Asia and Europe.
-A total of 57 projects were funded by the end of 2017 reaching a total of $2.49 million in investments.
+Since 2008, UNAOC has launched six YSF editions and provided funding to youth-led organizations based in Africa, the Americas, Asia and Europe.
+To date, a total of 73 projects in over 42 states have been funded, representing a total of $2.49 million in investments.
 In total, more than 1.7 million direct and indirect beneficiaries (youth and non-youth) in 34 countries.

 The projects funded by the YSF target young people from various backgrounds: students, marginalized youth, minorities, youth in rural or urban areas, youth in conflict or post-conflict situations, artists and activists.
 The youth-led organizations employ creative methodologies to break stereotypes, improve intercultural relations and promote a culture of peace:

 - Educational activities, ranging from one-day awareness raising sessions to week-long trainings, peer-education activities, summer camps, as well as development of educational materials and tools and creation of networks of student leaders and youth clubs;